faqGroupLookupString: 1. Vaccine Safety

 If I’ve had COVID-19 in the past and recovered, do I still need to get vaccinated?

 Yes.
 Due to the severe health risks associated with COVID-19 and the fact that reinfection with COVID-19 is possible, you should be vaccinated regardless of whether you already had a COVID-19 infection.
 If you were treated for COVID-19 with intravenous monoclonal antibodies or convalescent plasma, you should wait 90 days before getting a COVID vaccine.
-Otherwise, you can receive a vaccine (either a first or second dose) after you have completed your isolation period.
+Otherwise, you can receive a vaccine dose after you have recovered from acute illness and have completed your isolation period.
 Talk to your doctor if you are unsure what treatment you received or if you have more questions about getting a vaccine.
 Experts do not yet know how long someone is protected from getting sick again after recovering from COVID-19.
 Note: Some healthcare organizations may prioritize for vaccination those who have not had a previous infection in the prior 90 days.

 The County understands some individuals do not have an updated photo ID or traditional paystub and will accept any reasonable document.
 For convenience, below are examples of documents the County will accept.